BobLiterman/Rboretum/docs/content/user_functions/readRooted.rst

   ape::read.tree(TREE) %>% ape::unroot.phylo(.) %>% ape::root.phylo(.,ROOT_TAXA,resolve_root=TRUE)

+- *readRooted* can read in Newick and Nexus trees, as well as trees with booststrap values stored as RAxML-style branch labels
-*readRooted* can be run in with a single file path or in batch mode (simultaneously reading in and rooting multiple trees with the same outgroup taxa).
+- *readRooted* can be run in with a single file or in batch mode (simultaneously reading in and rooting multiple trees with the same outgroup taxa).

 =======================
 Function and Arguments